If history doesn’t repeat itself note for note, it’s been said to at least rhyme verse to verse.

 Except for a short two-month spasm of violence following the controversial presidential election of December 2007, when long-standing tribal land disputes erupted into 1000 deaths and hundreds of thousands more dislocations, Kenya has remained largely free of the political strife that has consumed many of its East African neighbors.

 Somalia offers an opposite trajectory.
-Formed by the unification of Italian Somaliland and British Somaliland in 1960, Somalia was ruled by a military dictatorship from 1969 to 1991 before being overthrown by clan-based guerrillas.
+Formed by the unification of Italian Somaliland and British Somaliland in 1960, a military dictatorship ruled Somalia from 1969 to 1991 before being overthrown by clan-based guerrillas.
 When George Mason University grad Abdi Bile won the 1500m gold medal at the 1987 IAAF World Championship in Rome, he became a national hero in Somalia.

 But Bile’s victory in Rome coincided with Somalia’s descent into anarchy at home.
 Thus, his celebration in Rome offered but a temporary high point set against the nation’s downward spiral.
 In the ensuing years, Somalia has sunk deeper into a failed state, hardly a base from which athletes can rise and flourish.